SpaceX announces Starlink for RVs, with no wait for dishes | Digital Trends

 — SpaceX (@SpaceX) May 23, 2022

 There are, however, a few things to consider.
 For example, Starlink broadband will only work where SpaceX provides active internet coverage.
-Also, connectivity isn’t available while a vehicle is in motion (though some determined customers have apparently made it happen), though SpaceX is working on adding this to the service.
+Also, connectivity isn’t available while a vehicle is in motion (though some determined customers have apparently made it happen).
+SpaceX is working on adding this to the service.

-Also, Starlink for RVs will offer a “best effort service,” in other words, network resources will be de-prioritized compared to other Starlink services, which SpaceX says will result in a “degraded service and slower speeds in congested areas and during peak hours.”
+Also, Starlink for RVs will offer a “best effort service.”
+In other words, network resources will be de-prioritized compared to other Starlink services, which SpaceX says will result in a “degraded service and slower speeds in congested areas and during peak hours.”
 It adds that “stated speeds and uninterrupted use of the service are not guaranteed” during peak hours, explaining that service degradation will be most extreme in areas listed as “waitlist” locations (for the regular Starlink service), which can be viewed on the Starlink Availability Map.
-In short, customers can expect download speeds of between 5 Mbps and 100 Mbps when the service is stretched, compared to between 50 Mbps and 250 Mbps with the regular service.
+In short, customers can expect download speeds of between 5 mpbs and 100 mbps when the service is stretched, compared to between 50 Mbps and 250 mbps with the regular service.

 Customers can try Starlink for RVs for up to 30 days.
 If customers aren’t satisfied with the service, SpaceX offers a full refund of the hardware costs.